 The picture on the upper right is an extreme example.
 The photographer wanted to take time-lapse images of the 24 hours Antarctic midnight sun.
 The camera is made to focus on both a very distant object (the sun) and a nearby object (his wristwatch).
 To achieve that, he had no choice but to use a very narrow aperture.

-The narrower the aperture, the more pronounced the starburst effect.
-If it is desired to minimize the effect, the photographer has to use larger opening, or use a higher quality lens with larger, smoother blades.
+A smaller aperture results in a more pronounced starburst effect.
+If it is desired to minimize the effect, the photographer has to use a larger opening, or use a higher quality lens with larger, smoother blades.
 Sometimes this effect is deliberately used for artistic purposes.

 Picture © Nicolas Raymond – Solar Sentinel of Point Reyes

-In the illustration, a mobile phone flashlight is used as the light source.
+In the illustration, a mobile phone flashlight was used as the light source.
 Then its pictures were taken using four different aperture settings.
-As we can see, the narrower the opening, the more pronounced the sunburst effect appears.
+As we can see, the narrower the opening, the more pronounced the sunburst effect.